govindthange/de-knight/README.md

 DAO through a portfolio of smart contracts controls how money moves within blockchain and how the money in the treasury gets spent.
 It therefore allows you to:

 - Act on proposals or RFC/RFEs for upgrades in game mechanics.
-- Decide whether to invest gains from NFT trades in marketing.
+- Decide whether to invest gains from NFT trades in marketing of chess tournament.
-- Decide whether you want to hire somebody for an offline task.
+- Decide whether you want to hire somebody for offline tasks such as booking venue, inviting VIPs/guests.
 - Decide whether you want to fire somebody for doing a bad job.

 ### ☝️ **How much power does DGT holders actually possess?**